MultiValue-University/MVIS-Kubernetes/README.md

 # MVIS-Kubernetes
-This repository captures the examples required for setting up MVIS in K8
+This repository captures the examples required for creating a sample app in Kubernetes and also deploying MVIS into the Kuberntes cluster.